 Company Due Diligence

-Congo’s ‘conflict minerals’ are laundered into the global supply chain by exporters in the east of the country before being transformed into refined metals by large international smelting firms.
-The metals are then used in a wide range of products, including consumer electronic goods such as mobile phones and computers.
+Minerals that have fuelled conflict and abuse in places like eastern Congo are traded into the global supply chain and transformed into refined metals by large international smelting firms.
+The metals, including tin, tantalum, tungsten and gold, are then used in a wide range of products, including consumer electronic goods such as mobile phones and computers.
 Some of the world’s most famous brands are now coming under scrutiny to address their role in this devastating trade.

 - Have a clear conflict minerals policy

-- Carry out supply chain risk assessments, which should be based on on-the-ground checks
+- Carry out supply chain risk assessments based on on-the-ground checks

 - Take action to deal with any problems identified